18Months/distillery_packager/README.md

 # Distillery Packager

-Elixir lib for creating linux packages with Distillery.
+Elixir lib for creating Debian and RPM packages with Distillery.

 ## Features

- 1. [x] Able to build debian packages
+ 1. [x] Able to build Debian packages
      1. [x] With changelog
      2. [x] With control file
      3. [x] With customizable pre/post install/remove scripts